ktimsclustering/Tims_Portfolio/README.md

 **K Nearest Neighbor Project**:

-in this project, a machine learning model has been built using the KNN algorithm to predict a class for a new data point based on the features of a given classified data set.
+In this project, a machine learning model has been built using the KNN algorithm to predict a class for a new data point based on the features of a given classified data set.
 The project was provided with the data and target classes but with hidden feature column names.
 The KNN algorithm was used to build a model that could predict the class of a new data point by finding the K closest data points in the feature space and taking a majority vote among their classes

 **Ecommerce- Linear Regression**: